m1293b/4thmile/README.md

 - CSS
 - JavaScript
 - Python
-- PostgresSQL
+- SQL (only when had to fix issues with the database at some point.)

-2. Frameworks, Libraries & Programs Used:
+1. Frameworks, Libraries & Programs Used:

 - Django - Used to run the backend, that have control over the frontend.
 - Django-Tailwind - Used to create boxes for the main and footer sections, and to control some of the animations(e.g. navbar links while hovered over).